BALaser

 Introduction

-High power high brightness edge-emitting broad-area semiconductor (BAS) lasers and optical amplifiers are compact, efficient and reliable light sources playing a crucial role in different laser technologies, such as material processing, precision metrology, medical applications, nonlinear optics, sensor technology, etc..
-BAS lasers and amplifiers have a relatively simple geometry allowing an efficient energy pumping through a broad electric contact on the top of the device and can operate at high power (tens of Watts) regimes.
-However, BAS devices have one serious drawback: operated at high power, they suffer from a low beam quality due to simultaneous irregular contributions of different lateral and longitudinal optical modes.
-As a result, the emitted optical beam is irregular, has undesirable broad optical spectra, and large divergence.
-Thus, a quality improvement of the beam amplified in BAS amplifiers or generated by BAS lasers is a critical issue of the modern semiconductor laser technology.
+High power, high-brightness edge-emitting broad-area semiconductor (BAS) lasers and optical amplifiers are compact, efficient, and reliable light sources playing a crucial role in different laser technologies, such as material processing, precision metrology, medical applications, nonlinear optics, sensor technology, etc..
+BAS lasers and amplifiers have a relatively simple geometry, allowing efficient energy pumping through a broad electric contact on the top of the device and can operate at high power (tens of Watts) regimes.
+However, BAS devices have one serious drawback: when operated at high power, they suffer from a low beam quality due to simultaneous irregular contributions of different lateral and longitudinal optical modes.
+As a result, the emitted optical beam is irregular, has undesirable broad optical spectra, and has a large divergence.
+Thus, a quality improvement of the beam amplified in BAS amplifiers or generated by BAS lasers is a critical issue of modern semiconductor laser technology.

 Left: a schematic representation of a BAS laser.
 Right: typical simulated irregular spatial-temporal distribution of the optical field emission intensity in BA lasers.